TULiberalArts/Africology-and-African-American-Studies/pages/home.md

 # meta-data variables
 title: home
 description: >-
   Study in Afrocentric programs with a transcontinental community, and take advantage of unique opportunities, like a summer study abroad program in Ghana through African American Studies at Temple University’s College of Liberal Arts.
 View academic offerings to earn a BA, MA, PhD, or Minor in Africology and African American Studies.
 keywords: 'African American Studies, academic offerings, BA, MA, Phd, minor'
 # custom variables
-sidebar: false
 feature: true
 feature-title: Encouraged to Excel
 feature-image: media/AAAS grad-ceremony-2.jpg